 NY town says 'nyet' to Russian request for free beach passes

-This photo taken Tuesday, June 13, 2017, in Massapequa, N.Y, shows a few people sunbathing at Tobay Beach, one of four beaches owned by the Town of Oyster Bay.
+This photo taken Tuesday, June 13, 2017, in Massapequa, N.Y, shows the entrance to Tobay Beach, one of four beaches owned by the Town of Oyster Bay.
 Town officials recently said they would no longer grant free beach passes to Russian diplomats who work at the United Nations.

 Comments